Hill Stations Near Mumbai Within 100 Kms — My Favorite Escapes for a Quick Cool Getaway!

 Day 2: Matheran → Return to Mumbai

-Next morning, I head to Matheran, the famous car-free hill station.
+Next morning, I will head to Matheran, the famous car-free hill station.
 The toy train ride is pure nostalgia and the viewpoints here — like Panorama Point and Charlotte Lake — are perfect for morning hikes.
 I love how peaceful it feels without honking or engines, just the sound of nature and horse hooves.
-By evening, I’m back in Mumbai with a camera full of pictures and a heart full of calm.
+By evening, you will back in Mumbai with a camera full of pictures and a heart full of calm.

 Travel Tip: Carry light, especially for Matheran.
 You will walk a lot and trust me, luggage slows you down on those lovely red mud trails.